-"Coping with the demands of using finite resources" presupposes the acceptance and even validation of partial competence, that is, an imperfect mastery of the language at a given moment, which leaves scope for improvement and is part of plurilingual competence.
-(CEFR, pp. 133-134, see Ch.
-I of this Guide).
-It also relies on teachers' facilitation of communication processes and learners' appropriation of various strategies according to their objectives, since "coping" already entails the implementation of strategies to interpret a situation, evaluating, adapting, cooperating, and ensuring mutual comprehension.
+"Coping with the demands of using finite resources" presupposes the acceptance and even validation of partial competences, that is, an imperfect mastery of the language at a given moment, which leaves scope for improvement and is part of plurilingual competence (CEFR, pp. 133-134; Chapter I of this guide).
+It also relies on teachers' facilitation of communication processes and learners' appropriation of various strategies according to their objectives, since "coping" already entails the implementation of strategies to interpret a situation, evaluating, adapting, co-operating, and ensuring mutual comprehension.

 A strategy entails analysing the steps required to successfully complete a task.
-As was observed in Chapter I of this Guide, the CEFR opts for a holistic view of strategies that allow a task to be successfully carried out as fully and economically as possible - according to its specific objective.
+As was observed in Chapter I of this guide, the CEFR opts for a holistic view of strategies that allow a task to be successfully carried out as fully and economically as possible - according to its specific objective.
 Professionals in the field of teaching and learning will, of course, be aware that these means will depend on individuals, groups, situations and indeed cultures.

-Certain strategies aimed at comprehension and production may be applicable to a number of activities--not only those ensuring the implementation of the exact task at hand, but also, should the occasion arise, those that could serve to make up for deficiencies by seeking out alternative paths (e.g., strategies of avoidance, reformulation, or questioning).
+Certain strategies aimed at comprehension and production may be applicable to a number of activities - not only those ensuring the implementation of the exact task at hand, but also, should the occasion arise, those that could serve to make up for deficiencies by seeking out alternative paths (for example, strategies of avoidance, reformulation or questioning).
 Other strategies are more specific.
-Therefore the strategies concerning oral interaction also encompass the co-management of a conversation's development, thus requiring the use of listening skills.
+Therefore, the strategies concerning oral interaction also encompass the co-management of a conversation's development, thus requiring the use of listening skills.

 Strategies for verbal comprehension do not merely concern listening to and understanding the message, but also interpreting and evaluating the situation, its determinants and even its implicit workings.
-In the 4th chapter of the CEFR, evaluation scales ranging from A1 to C2 attempt to mark out proficiency levels for production, comprehension, interaction, and mediation (CEFR, pp. 57-87 and Chapters I and IV of this Guide).
+In Chapter 4 of the CEFR, evaluation scales ranging from A1 to C2 attempt to mark out proficiency levels for production, comprehension, interaction, and mediation (CEFR, pp. 57-87; and Chapters I and IV of this guide).

-Among language-based communication activities, there is clearly a place for written as well as oral work in all four categories of production, comprehension, interaction, and mediation.
+Among communicative language activities, there is clearly a place for written as well as oral work in all four categories of production, comprehension, interaction, and mediation.

-Here are a few examples:
+Here are a few examples of written activities:

-- Written production: form filling, articles, reports, notes, creative writing, letters; - Written comprehension: reading directions, interpreting information, following instructions, learning, entertainment; - Written interaction: correspondence, online forums, negotiations; - Written mediation: translation, summaries, reformulations.
+- written production: form filling, articles, reports, notes, creative writing, letters; - written comprehension: reading directions, interpreting information, following instructions, learning, entertainment; - written interaction: correspondence, online forums, negotiations; - written mediation: translation, summaries, reformulations.